Asia's first luxe Nobu Hotel to open in Manila gaming complex

 "Our customers like to travel...and given the proximity, Manila could be a great weekend getaway," he added.

-Melco Crown's City of Dreams will compete with Solaire, a 500-room casino-resort owned by Bloomberry Resorts Corp (BLOOM.PS), and Resorts World, owned by Travellers International Hotel Group Inc (RWM.PS), a venture between casino operator Genting Hong Kong Ltd (0678.HK) and Philippine conglomerate Alliance Global Group Inc (AGI.PS).
+Melco Crown's City of Dreams will compete with Solaire, a 500-room casino-resort owned by Bloomberry Resorts Corp, and Resorts World, owned by Travelers International Hotel Group Inc, a venture between casino operator Genting Hong Kong Ltd and Philippine conglomerate Alliance Global Group Inc.

 (Editing by Miral Fahmy)